akka/akka/akka-docs/src/main/paradox/serialization-jackson.md

 usually fine since the rolling update will eventually complete and all old processes will be replaced with the new binary.
 To avoid this service degradation you can also use forward-one support in your schema evolutions.

-To complete a no-degradation rolling update, you need to make two deloyments.
+To complete a no-degradation rolling update, you need to make two deployments.
 First, deploy a new binary which can read the new schema but still uses the old schema.
 Then, deploy a second binary which serializes data using the new schema and drops the downcasting code from the migration.